Cover photo for Bernard Ellis Morris's Obituary

 Oregon City, Oregon

-Bernard Ellis Morris was born on July 25, 1935, in San Antonio, Texas, and died serenely on June 22, 2025, at his home in Oregon City, Oregon.
+Bernard Ellis Morris was born on July 25, 1935, in San Antonio, Texas, and died serenely with his wife by his side on June 22, 2025, at his home in Oregon City, Oregon.
 He served in the US Marine Corps from 1954 to 1958 in San Diego, California.
 While serving in the Marines, he took college classes at San Diego Junior College.
 From there, he transferred to the University of California in Berkeley where he earned his doctorate in English literature in 1973.
 From 1972 to 2003 he taught English at Modesto Junior College in Modesto, California.
 He was a prolific writer of prose and poetry.
 His poems appeared in literary magazines, and he published essays on a variety of works, ranging from the sonnets of Shakespeare to the fiction of James Dickey.
 Many of his essays appeared in Harvard Review.
 He is the author of two published books: a grammar review and a review of the poetry of X.J.
 Kennedy entitled “Taking Measure”.

 To order memorial trees or send flowers to the family in memory of Bernard Ellis Morris, please visit our flower store.